Ram

 Arguments

-: Specifies Amazon Resoure Name (ARN) of the resource share that you want to remove resources from.
+• permission_arn: Specifies the Amazon Resource Name (ARN) of the permission with the version you want to delete.

 Optional Parameters